Isotope hydrology: Details

-Dissolved ions in surface and groundwater water also contain useful isotopes for hydrological investigations.
+Dissolved ions in surface and groundwater also contain useful isotopes for hydrological investigations.
 Dissolved species like sulfate and nitrate contain differing ratios of 34-S to 32-S or 15-N to 14-N, and are often diagnostic of pollutant sources.
 Natural radioisotopes like tritium (3-H) and radiocarbon (14-C) are also used as natural clocks to determine the residence times of water in aquifers, rivers, and the oceans.

 Applications

 The most commonly used isotope application in hydrology uses hydrogen and oxygen isotopes to evaluate sources or age of water, ice or snow.
 Isotopes in ice cores help to reveal conditions of past climate.
 Higher average global temperature would provide more energy and thus increase the atmospheric ^{18}O content of rain or snow, so that lower than modern amounts of ^{18}O in groundwater or ice layer imply the water or ice represents a period of cooler climatic eras or even ice ages.

 Another application involves the separation of groundwater flow and baseflow from streamflow in the field of catchment hydrology (i.e. a method of hydrograph separation).
 Since precipitation in each rain or snowfall event has a specific isotopic signature, and subsurface water can be identified by well sampling, the composite signature in the stream is an indicator the proportion of the streamflow comes from overland flow and what portion comes from subsurface flow.

 Stable isotopes in the water molecule are also useful in tracing the sources (or proportion of sources) of water that plants use.